-We now hear that many companies are cutting back or ceasing funding of all/most psychotropic drug development.
-My immediate reaction is that hardly matters, since they only contributed a small share to research anyway, like barely 10%, e.g. see Light & Morgan (1, 2), for discussion and an independent estimate.
+We have heard that many companies are cutting back funding of psychotropic drug development.
+My reaction is, that matters surprisingly little, since they contributed only a small share to research anyway, about 10%; see Light & Morgan [1, 2], for discussion and an independent estimate.

 Most people who read this can help to change things, so read on, and I will explain how.

 Indeed, the situation has precipitated the resignation of the editor of the British Medical Journal (BMJ).
 It is also clear that large numbers of famous and influential doctors have put their names to ‘scientific papers’ that have been written by professional copy writers employed by pharmaceutical companies (‘ghost writing’) with the doctors names (after nefarious favours, and transferring of greenbacks) added for credibility.
-A formal study now confirms this for randomised trials (5).
-In my opinion review articles may be safely assumed to be even more partisan.
+A formal study now confirms this for randomised trials , [and most recently the infamous Paxil ‘Study 352’ ].
+In my opinion many review articles may be safely assumed to be as partisan.
 The Lancet editor, Richard Horton, gave evidence to the UK parliamentary inquiry in 2004 about drugs and the pharmaceutical industry (Select Committee on Health), you may look at the original at the UK Parliament web site: